BeastRWA8938/FootPrint/README.md

 To use this program in your computer you need to change few things in the code.

-This to be changed are mentioned in multi like comments.
+Things to be changed are mentioned in multi like comments.
 Be sure to apply them.

 Requirements :-